Storm Franklin named by Met Office as third wave of strong winds to hit UK

 Flying debris pose a risk to life or injury, destruction to buildings and cars, and trees being uprooted – it added.

-Travel is “likely” to be disrupted or cancelled, and some bridges and roads are also “likely” to close, according to the forecasters.
+Travel is likely to be disrupted or cancelled, and some bridges and roads are also likely to close, according to the forecasters.

 Met Office added: “There is a good chance that power cuts may occur, with the potential to affect other services, such as mobile phone coverage.